chkgk/leavable_wait_page/README.md

 ```
 Also inherit your other "non-wait pages" from SkippablePage instead of Page.
 This is necessary to allow a participant to reach the end of the module or the end of the experiment if he has waited too much.

-Other standard wait pages, not located at the first position of the app, should be declared as a WaitPage, as usual.

 The LeavableWaitPage is an extension of a standard oTree WaitPage with the setting ``group_by_arrival_time = True``.
 Consequently, it must necessarily be the first page of the page_sequence of an app.

+Other standard wait pages, not located at the first position of the app, should be declared as a WaitPage, as usual.

 ## Settings
 The LeavableWaitPage has, in addition to standard properties of an oTree WaitPage (such as ``wait_for_all_groups`` or ``group_by_arrival_time``), two additional properties:

 1. ``allow_leaving_after``: After how long will the participant be offered to quit the study (in seconds).
-Default value: ``3600``.
+Defaults to 3600.

-2. ``skip_until_the_end_of``: whether participants who ask to stop waiting, should skip the whole experiment or only the current app, or only the current round.
-Default value: ``experiment`` .
-Other possible values: ``app`` and ``round``.
+2. ``skip_until_the_end_of``: whether participants who ask to stop waiting should skip the whole experiment or only the current app, or only the current round.
+Defaults to ``experiment``.
+Other possible values are ``app`` and ``round``.

 ### Technical remarks
 Leavers will go through all "is_displayed" methods but will not enter "before_next_page" of the pages that are skipped, which is the standard oTree behavior on pages that return is_displayed = False.
-Leavers will go through standard wait pages, as a player in a one-player group.
+Leavers will go through standard wait pages as a player in a one-player group.

 If leavers have to go through many standard wait pages in a row,
 in some cases this can create a ``redirectCycleError()``.
-To avoid this problem, just add an is_displayed() method in your standard wait pages and ``return False`` if the participant is detected to be a leaver.
+To avoid this problem, just add an is_displayed() method to your standard wait pages and ``return False`` if the participant is detected to be a leaver.

 You can detect a leaver like this:
 ```python